NeilNahar/Food-Market/README.md

 5. REACT
 6. REDUX
 7. JEST

+# Prerequisites
+- Node.js is required to run this application.

 # Features
 - Browse a variety of food items
 - Add items to the cart